f5devcentral/access-labs/class4/module1/lab01.rst

 Task 2 - Import Postman Collections
 -----------------------------------------------------------------------

 #.
-From the Jumpbox, open **Postman** via the desktop shortcut or toolbar at the bottom
+From the Jumphost, open **Postman** via the desktop shortcut or toolbar at the bottom

     .. note::  Dismiss any prompts to update Postman.